dwave-examples/distributed-computing/README.md

 ## Code Overview
 As noted earlier, the Graph Partitioning problem is in the [D-Wave Collection of Examples](https://github.com/dwave-examples/graph-partitioning), but there it is formulated for 2 partitions.
 In this repo, we're going to use the D-Wave DQM solver, and the formulation will be for `K` partitions.

-The code implements a QUBO formulation of this problem, which is suitable for implementing for the DQM solver.
+The code implements a QUBO formulation of this problem, which is suitable for implementing on the DQM solver.

 The answer that we are looking for is a partition of the nodes in the graph, so we will assign a DQM variable for each node, i.e. variable `x_i_k` denotes